VMI Keydets football

 The VMI Keydets football team represents the Virginia Military Institute in Lexington, Virginia.
-The Keydets compete in the Southern Conference of the NCAA Division I FCS, and are coached by Danny Rocco, named head coach on December 3, 2022.
-VMI plays their home contests at 10,000-seat Alumni Memorial Field, as they have since 1962.
+The Keydets compete in the Southern Conference of the NCAA Division I FCS, and are coached by the new appointed head coach Ashley Ingram.
+VMI has played their home games at 10,000-seat Alumni Memorial Field since 1962.

 Historically VMI's biggest rival was Virginia Tech.
-Today, VMI's biggest rival is The Citadel, as the two teams have battled 72 times, with The Citadel leading the series 40–30–2.
+Today, VMI's biggest rival is The Citadel, as the two teams have battled 81 times, with The Citadel leading the series 46–33–2.
 The series was dubbed "The Military Classic of the South" in 1976 as a reference to the two school's status as the last two remaining all-military schools in the south, a region once rich with military colleges.
 The winner of each game receives an award known as the Silver Shako.
-The Silver Shako has been held by VMI since 2019.
-The last contest occurred on April 17, 2021.
+The Silver Shako has been held by The Citadel since 2025.
+The last contest occurred on November 1, 2025.

 In addition to The Citadel, VMI has minor rivalries with William & Mary and Richmond.
-The Tribe and the Keydets first met in 1908, and William & Mary leads that series 52–33–2.
+The Tribe and the Keydets first met in 1908, and William & Mary leads that series 54–33–2.
 VMI's competition with Richmond goes back farther, to just their third year of existence (1893).
-Richmond has won 41 games to VMI's 40, and the teams have tied five times.
+Richmond has won 46 games to VMI's 40, and the teams have tied five times.
 Also, the Keydets have played Virginia and Virginia Tech 82 and 79 times, respectively.